microsoft/pxt-microbit/README.md

 The local server lets you to run the editor and serve the documentation from your own computer.

 ### Setup

-This section explains how to setup your development environment for pxt and pxt-microbit, whether that be to run a copy locally or to make source changes.

 1. Install [Node.js](https://nodejs.org/) 8.9.4 or higher.
 2. Install [Yotta](http://docs.yottabuild.org/) if you are going to edit any `.cpp` files.